Gathondu-Edward/Gathondu-Edward/README.md

 - 👋 Hi, I’m @Gathondu-Edward
 - 👀 I’m interested in web development and sofware engineering
-- 🌱 I’m have learned Html, CSS and JavaScript.
+- 🌱 I’m have learned HTML, CSS and JavaScript.
 I'm alo proficient in WordPress
 - 💞️ I’m looking to collaborate on web and software development projects
 - 📫 You can reach me through my email: edugathondu@gmail.com
 - 😄 Pronouns: He